strisys/web-application-quickstart-node/README.md

 Some benefits, among many, of this approach are as follows:

 1. **Reuse** - Code, specifically [model.core](./src/model/core/src), allowed to be used by any other module.
-What is somewhat unique is the ability to run the same business logic in the [user-agent](./src/ui) and on the [server (Node.js)](./src/server).
-A calculation, for example, can be done on either the browser or server when both have the same [model/core code](./src/model/core/src) and data without the need for either to talk to each other.
+What is emphasized in this setup is the ability to run the same business logic code in the [user-agent](./src/ui) and on the [server (Node.js)](./src/server).
+A calculation, for example, can be done on either side when both have the same [model/core code](./src/model/core/src) and data without the need for either to talk to each other.
 2. **Testability** - The first calling client to logic isolated to the model set of projects is a test suite like [Mocha](https://mochajs.org/).
 There should be no need to run the application to assert on the correctness of the modules or to have to account for a framework in the way when testing.

-### Tooling
+## Tooling

 - [Node v16.13.1](https://nodejs.org/download/release/v16.13.2)
 - PowerShell v5.1 - The [execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2#managing-the-execution-policy-with-powershell) should be [set](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2) to **RemoteSigned** for the current user scope

-### To Install & Run
+## Installation

 On Windows: